 John J. Baker

-Because he was going to school in Japan, John J. Baker was one of the few peope who knew about Korea before the war.
-He explained that he met a man in 1948-1949 who told them about skirmishes that went on in Korea.
+John J. Baker, because he was attending school in Japan, was one of the few people who knew about Korea before the war.
+He explains that he met a man in 1948-1949 who told them about skirmishes that went on in Korea.
 He recalls General Hodge coming to Japan in 1949 to see General MacArthur, but the General would not see him at the time.

 Preparing for War

-John Baker explains how he knew the war was coming.
+John J. Baker explains how he knew the war was coming.
 He remembers having a conversation about how the North Koreans were training with the Russians to prepare for war.
-He also shares about a message that he remember came from General MacArthur.
+He shares about a message that he remembers came from General MacArthur.

 Prior Knowledge of Korea

-John Baker explains what he knew about Korea before he went there.
+John J. Baker explains what he knew about Korea before he went there.
 He recalls a moment when they were digging and found a crock of kimchi.
-He thought that they were going to die because it was a bomb.
+He adds he thought that they were going to die because it was a bomb.

-In this clip, John Baker explains why his doctor calls him the “walking junkyard.”
+John J. Baker explains why his doctor calls him the “walking junkyard".
 He remembers how it was in the tent, but how cold it was outside.

 Now What They Expected